MichalLytek/type-graphql/docs/complexity.md

 ## Example

-You can see how this works together in the [simple query complexity example](https://github.com/19majkel94/type-graphql/tree/master/examples/query-complexity).
+See how this works in the [simple query complexity example](https://github.com/19majkel94/type-graphql/tree/master/examples/query-complexity).